You too can experience round the world travel!

-My round the world travel adventure wasn't supposed to last that long.
+My round the world travel adventure was only supposed to last six months.

-In fact, even my allotted six months seemed a stretch.
+In fact, even that seemed a stretch.
 Everyone predicted I’d come home much sooner.

-And so I carried on, to places that were never on my itinerary, with people I never thought I would meet, searching for things I didn’t know existed.
+And so I carried on, to places that were never on my itinerary, encountering people I never thought I would meet, searching for things I didn’t know existed.

 But I’m getting ahead of myself.